Health Professionals

 • Standard Go4Fun: face-to-face program delivered over 10 weeks

-• Aboriginal Go4Fun: a face-to-face program tailored for Aboriginal children and their families
+• Aboriginal Go4Fun: face-to-face program tailored for Aboriginal children and their families

 • Go4Fun Online: designed for families who cannot attend a face-to-face program